raj-rao-rr/International-Real-Yields/README.md

 |Issuer Name|Ticker|Cpn|Yld to Mty (Bid)|Maturity|Mty Type|Currency|Country/Region (Full Name)|First Cpn Date|Cpn Freq Des|Coupon Type|ISIN|Amt Issued|Amt Out|Issue Date|Security Name|Par Amount|Day Count|CUSIP|Inflation Index Ratio
 |---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|

-NOTE: The some bond tickers in **Step.
+NOTE: Some bond tickers in **Step.
 2** share identical ticker symbols for both nominal and real issues (see italicized).
 In order to distinguish the two we need to filter issues that contain a value in the column field **Inflation Index Ratio**.
 Sovereign issues with a ratio value (i.e., non-null) are "Inflation linked" and will be considered "Real Bonds," while those that lack such a ratio (i.e., null) will be considered "Nominal Bonds."

 5. Once data fields are correctly retrieved we export the series and copy paste values to the corresponding sheet for each correct bond type (e.g., nominal_bond_overview -> FRA)